 Sustainability at JAN ‘N JUNE

 We believe that affordable fashion doesn’t mean a trade-off between profit and people or our environment.
 You can have it all.
-We produce in Wroclaw, Poland in a family-owned factory.
+Our garments are made in Poland and Portugal in family-owned and/or certified factories.
 All our materials are certified.
+We as a brand are GOTS certified since July 2021.
 Read more about our fair production and the different certificates.
-We believe in transparency
+We believe in transparency.

 You would like to know more about the sustainable materials we use?
 More details this way.

-Currently all our garments are produced in Wroclaw, Poland.
-Why Poland?
+Currently all our garments are produced in Poland and Portugal.
+Why there?
 Because we want a close-by production so we have an eye on what’s going on.
-We are visiting our manufacturer on regular basis to define the workmanships for each article and auditing the factory.
-We have a contract with our manufacturer that strictly forbids to pass on our order to third parties so we can guarantee full transparency.
-Our goal is to build a long-lasting partnership with the Ciborski family.
-With only one supplier we keep it simple and transparent.
+We are visiting our manufacturers on a regular basis to define the workmanships for each article and audit the factories.
+We have contracts with our partners which strictly forbid to pass on our order to third parties so we can guarantee full transparency.
+Our goal is to build a long-lasting partnership with our suppliers.

 Global Organic Textile Standard